The standard cohomology of regular Courant algebroids: Applications

-In this case, Ginot and Gr\"{u}tzmann have introduced what they call the \textit{naive ideal spectral sequence}.
+A regular Courant algebroid $(E,g,\rho,\circ)$ is said to be with \textit{split base}, if the base manifold $M$ is a product manifold $L \times N$, and the characteristic distribution of $E$ is the subbundle $F = I_\ast(TL)$ of $TM$.
+In this case, Ginot and Gr\"{u}tzmann have introduced in \cite{GM2009} what they call the \textit{naive ideal spectral sequence}.
 Let us denote it by $(\widetilde{E}_s^{k,l},\tilde{d}_s)$ in order to distinguish from our Chevalley-Eilenberg-to-standard spectral sequence $({E}_r^{p,q},d_r)$.
 Next we compare the two spectral sequences.